dbpina/keras-prov/README.md

 To install MonetDB follow the tutorial at: https://www.monetdb.org/Documentation/Tutorial

-To run and query the dump, run the following commands:
+To run and query the dump (which is available in the directory "sql" in the directory "Example"), run the following commands:

 ```
 monetdb create dataflow_analyzer